-We reflected on and incorporated feedback following peer review of the protocol by
+We reflected on and incorporated feedback following peer review of the protocol by Dr Nick Taub (Advisor at NIHR East Midlands Research Design Service) and Prof Adam Gordon (University of Nottingham).

 The research protocol was also reviewed by Dr van Oppen's academic supervisors (Prof Conroy, Dr Mackintosh, Prof Valderas, and Prof Coats), and was scrutinised during the competition process for Dr van Oppen's NIHR Doctoral Research Fellowship.